Undergraduate Degree Vs. Graduate Degree: Income and Salary Comparison

 Undergraduate and graduate degrees are looked at differently depending on the subject in which the degree is earned.
 This article details undergraduate and graduate degrees and compares the salary and income graduates may earn with each.

-Undergraduate Degree: Overview
+Undergraduate Degrees: Overview

-Undergraduate degrees are either 2-year or 4-year degrees which may be earned at universities, colleges or trade schools across the country.
+Undergraduate degrees are either 2-year or 4-year degrees which may be earned at universities, community or junior colleges or trade schools across the country.
 A 2-year degree is often referred to as an associate's degree and a 4-year degree is often referred to as a bachelor's degree.
 Each of these degrees allows graduates to pursue different levels of employment.

 An associate's degree takes two years to complete and is often earned to work in a low-level business job, to further education at a 4-year university or work in a professional trade.
 Associate's degrees can be earned in subjects like English, math, science, accounting, paralegal studies, management and criminal justice.
 Coursework, unlike certificate programs, often requires students to take general education classes in addition to those in the subject in which they've chosen as a major.
 These may include writing, math and history, depending on the subject matter.

 This degree is often considered both the standard and most common in the United States.
 Many jobs, especially in white-collar industries, require a bachelor's degree.
-Many of these jobs are associate and executive jobs within the business world.
+Many of these jobs are associate and executive level jobs within the business world.
 Students earning their bachelor's degree, like those earning their associate's degree, must choose a subject major.
 This major is often a subject within one of the university's or college's larger schools, such as arts and science, engineering or business.

-Graduate Degree: Overview
+Graduate Degrees: Overview

 A graduate degree can be earned after a bachelor's degree is completed.
 Students often seek to earn their degree within the subject they've earned their bachelor's degree or an offshoot of that subject.
 Some students choose an entirely new subject in which to earn their degree, which often takes independent study and testing after school.